spiralhalo/CanvasTutorial/Chapter-2.md

 ## Creating the pipeline file

 Now that we've set up our G-buffer, it's time to write to it!
 Before that, we need to set up some more things, namely **the pipeline itself**.
+I know that it sounds weird to start with a framebuffer before the pipeline itself, but the pipeline setup is pretty boring.
+You'll see.

 Start by creating the pipeline file in the `pipelines` folder.
 Canvas will look into this folders for valid pipeline files.
 We will name ours `tutorial_pipeline.json`.
 You're free to name yours anything but make sure to keep track of its filename.